sushant-suse/longhorn-article/Longhorn_v2.md

 ## Installing Longhorn
-Longhorn can be installed using Helm, kubectl, or the Rancher UI.
+Longhorn can be installed using Helm, `kubectl` or the Rancher UI.
 Ensure that Kubernetes cluster meets the minimum requirements for Longhorn.
 Click [Installation Requirements](https://longhorn.io/docs/1.8.1/deploy/install/#installation-requirements) for more details.

 ### Installation using Helm Chart
 Helm is the recommended method for installing Longhorn.
 It simplifies the deployment and management of Longhorn components.
 Longhorn Helm repository can be added and installed with a few simple commands.

 For detailed installation steps, click [Install with Helm](https://longhorn.io/docs/1.8.1/deploy/install/install-with-helm/).

-### Installation using kubectl
+### Installation using `kubectl`
-Longhorn can also be installed using kubectl by applying the provided YAML manifests.
+Longhorn can also be installed using `kubectl` by applying the provided YAML manifests.
 This method is more manual but provides greater control over the installation process.
 This is useful for environments without Helm.
-For detailed installation steps, click [Install with Kubectl](https://longhorn.io/docs/1.8.1/deploy/install/install-with-kubectl/).
+For detailed installation steps, click [Install with `kubectl`](https://longhorn.io/docs/1.8.1/deploy/install/install-with-kubectl/).

 ### Installation using Rancher UI
 Longhorn can be easily installed through the Rancher UI.
 This is the simplest way to install Longhorn if Rancher is already deployed.